AdobeDocs/campaign-standard.pt-BR/help/start/using/privacy.md

 >[!NOTE]
 >
 >Este conjunto de ferramentas está aqui para ajudá-lo com sua conformidade com a privacidade para RGPD, CCPA e PDPA.
-Para obter mais informações sobre esses diferentes regulamentos, consulte [esta página](https://helpx.adobe.com/br/campaign/kb/campaign-privacy-overview.html#whatisgdpr).
+For more on these different regulations, see [this section](../../start/using/privacy-management.md#privacy-management-regulations).

 <!--* **GDPR** (General Data Protection Regulation) is the European Union’s (EU) privacy law that harmonizes and modernizes data protection requirements.
 GDPR applies to Adobe Campaign customers who hold data for Data Subjects residing in the EU.